aws-samples/aws-serverless-workshops/MachineLearning/4_Cleanup/README.md

 1. Navigate to your Cloud9 environment
 1. Run the following commands to delete your resources:
     ```
+    # Delete all objects from your bucket
+    aws s3 rm s3://$bucket --recursive
+    # Delete your bucket
+    aws s3 rb s3://$bucket
     # The inference resources from module 3
     aws cloudformation delete-stack --stack-name wildrydes-ml-mod3-4
     # The machine learning resources from module 2